vmware-tanzu/velero/site/content/docs/main/debugging-install.md

 #### Using kube2iam
 This means that Velero can't read the content of the S3 bucket.
 Ensure the following:

-* There is a Trust Policy document allowing the role used by kube2iam to assume Velero's role, as stated in the AWS config documentation.
+* A Trust Policy document exists that allows the role used by kube2iam to assume Velero's role, as stated in the AWS config documentation.
 * The new Velero role has all the permissions listed in the documentation regarding S3.